 Historic photos of Napier show the Norfolk pines seen today lining the beach of Napier.
 The extensive grass lawns on the beach side of present-day Napier’s Marine parade sit atop the city rubble deposited on the beach following the 1931 quake.

 Marine Parade and Napier Beach looking south to Cape Kidnappers

 As one of New Zealand’s most important port cities, the entire downtown of Napier was quickly rebuilt during the 1930s in the popular Art Deco architectural style of the times.
 Art Deco architecture is seen throughout much of the United States, particularly for municipal administrative buildings constructed during the Great Depression years of the 1930s through federal public works projects.
-The significance of Napier is the high concentration of Art Deco structures within the city center today, making Napier one of the world’s best examples of the architectural style.
+The significance of Napier is the high concentration of Art Deco structures within the city center today, makes Napier one of the world’s best examples of Art Deco architectural style.